From art to science,

 that is, fairy tales in the fight against disease

 But it's not easy to talk about pain.

-Narrative medicine treats literature as a significant support for dialogue with the patient.
+Narrative medicine, on the other hand, treats literature as an important support for dialogue with the patient.
 To this end, the interpretation of literary works becomes a valuable skill for medical personnel.